Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Gaussian Example: Privacy can provably help fairness

-\paragraph{Case 2 and Case 3: Privacy Can Help Fairness.} In Case 2, the Chernoff Difference decays to 0 before it starts to increase (Figure \ref{fig:1c}).
-This occurs in a similar setting to Case 1, but where the variance of group $Q$ is much smaller.
-As a result, $Q$ becomes the privileged group, with better separability (i.e., higher Chernoff Information).
-As we add noise, the separability of $P$ and $Q$ both decrease, but $Q$ much faster than $P$, due to its smaller mean separation and lower variance.
-Because the privileged group loses separability faster, the Chernoff Difference decreases, effectively reducing unfairness, creating room for ``free fairness.''
-This continues until the reflection point is reached where $\widetilde{\text{CD}}_{\eta^2} = 0$.
-Beyond this point, the behavior mirrors that of Case 1.
-This reduction in unfairness is reflected in the fairness accuracy curves where curves rapidly flattens (Figure \ref{fig:1d}).
-In fact, the curves flatten so quickly that the noisy curves begin to overlap with the clean fairness-accuracy curves.
-This shows that by adding privacy, we can achieve better fairness for the same accuracy---\textit{privacy gives free fairness!} This emphasizes that, depending on the data distributions, there exist cases fairness and privacy are not at odds with each other, and in fact, they can work in tandem.
+To explain the mechanism behind this ``free fairness,'' note that the class means of group $Q$ are still closer than those of group $P$'s, but the variance of group $Q$ is much smaller.
+As a result, $Q$ becomes the privileged group (i.e., better separability).
+As we add noise, the separability of $P$ and $Q$ both decreases, but $Q$ much faster than $P$, due to its smaller mean separation and variance.
+Because the privileged group loses separability faster, the Chernoff Difference decreases, effectively reducing unfairness.
+This trend continues until the reflection point is reached where $\widetilde{\text{CD}}_{\eta^2} = 0$.
+Beyond this point, $\widetilde{\text{CD}}_{\eta^2}$ starts to increase until the maximum and then decrease again, but the slope remains near zero after the reflection point (see Appendix~\ref{ssec:case2_moredetail}).

-In Case 3, when neither condition (i) or (ii) from Theorem \ref{thm:central} hold, $\widetilde{\text{CD}}_{\eta^2}$ smoothly decays as we increase $\eta^2$ (Figure \ref{fig:1e}).
-Here, group $Q$ exhibits a larger variance in addition to their smaller mean separation (compared to group $P$), leading to significantly less separability.
-As noise is added, the separability of $P$ is reduced at a rate faster than $Q$, however, the separability of $Q$ is initially too small for $P$ to catch up in the positive $\eta^2$ regime, leading to the non-increasing behavior.
-In Figure~\ref{fig:1f}, we observe the fairness-accuracy curve flattening as the Chernoff Difference decays—similar to the trend seen in Case 2.
-However, in this scenario, we do not see any overlap between the fairness-accuracy curves, as the decay of the Chernoff Difference is slow.
-In this case, privacy may help the fairness-accuracy tradeoff (flatten the curve), but at a steep cost of accuracy.
+In Case 3, when neither condition (i) nor (ii) in Theorem \ref{thm:central} holds, $\widetilde{\text{CD}}_{\eta^2}$ smoothly decays as we increase $\eta^2$ (Figure \ref{fig:1e}).
+Again, this is reflected in the flattening trend of the fairness-accuracy curve in Figure~\ref{fig:1f}.
+However, unlike Case 2, we do not observe any crossing of the curves, as the decay of CD is slower.
+Improvements in fairness cannot keep pace with the accuracy degradation induced by privacy.
+Here, group $Q$ exhibits a larger variance in addition to its smaller mean separation, leading to significantly less separability compared to group $P$.
+As noise is added, the separability of $P$ is reduced at a rate faster than $Q$, which closes the gap in Chernoff Information.
+However, the separability of $Q$ is initially too small for CD to ever reach zero.